Major Customs scandal turning out to be a farce

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The official report of 355 vehicles having escaped from Torkham border without paying taxes is turning out to be a farce leaving the question open as to why did the Customs intelligence give an alleged “fake” information to the government.
+ISLAMABAD: The official report of 355 vehicles having escaped from Torkham border without paying taxes is turning out to be a farce leaving the question open as to why the Customs Intelligence gave alleged “fake” information to the government.

-Interim report on fact-finding inquiry into the matter reveals that by Monday night around 240 vehicles have been verified to have paid taxes and are also reflected duly in the system.
-The verification process is still continuing and till the filing of this report almost 255 out of the reported 355 vehicles have been cleared from the alleged scam, which made headlines in the media.
+Interim report on fact-finding inquiry into the matter reveals that by Monday night, around 240 vehicles had been verified to have paid taxes and were also reflected duly in the system.
+The verification process is still continuing and till the filing of this report, almost 255 out of the reported 355 vehicles had been cleared from the alleged scam, which made headlines in the media.

 Following the DG I&I’s report and without waiting for any inquiry into the matter to ascertain the facts, the prime minister ordered the removal of the then Member Customs (Operation) Jawad Uwais Agha- just a few weeks before his retirement.
 Besides making Agha OSD, the government also transferred 13 officials of the Customs Group.